Think T-shirts, hiking shorts and polypropylene socks and you’ll get a hint of the magic of spring ski season while the snow lasts.

 But the joys of T-shirt skiing and basking in the rays at a slopeside barbecue are immeasurable.

-Since it’s often open until Memorial Day after an annual average snowfall of 450” across six peaks — and generally laid back — Squaw Valley Alpine Meadows has one of the longest ski and snowboard seasons in Lake Tahoe.
-In early 2016, it was voted ‘Best Ski Resort’ in North America by USA Today and 10Best Readers’ Choice, making it an even more desirable destination.
+Since it’s often open until Memorial Day after an annual average snowfall of 450” across six peaks — and generally laid back — Palisades Tahoe (the former Squaw Valley Alpine Meadows) has one of the longest ski and snowboard seasons in Lake Tahoe.
+For several years, it’s won ‘Best Ski Resort’ in North America from USA Today, 10Best Readers’ Choice and othe awards making it an even more desirable destination.

 As with spring skiing anywhere, the best conditions are to be found in the morning, before temperatures climb and nudge the snow into the mush zone.
 So, we were early to the lifts.
 The teens skied and boarded fiercely until lunchtime, then went out for an hour more and called it a day by 2:30pm.
 By then, the snow on top was deteriorating and, toward the bottom of the mountain, getting downright gnarly.